Raghav-hex/CoreX/Readme.md

-This is a test commit.
+This is a patform for ML and Data Science developers to share and recieve compute power for their Projecs and work.